White paint colors

 White paint — frequently asked questions

-Will a white look the same on the wall as on the chip?+
+Why does my white paint look different on the wall than on the chip?+